How Scrooge McDuck Taught Me to Be Rich

 It’s highly likely that Scrooge overdid the liquidity principle with his money bin.
 In some stories, however, he states that this is merely the working capital for his operating businesses.
 If General Electric, Exxon Mobile, or Berkshire Hathaway were to keep their working capital in a comparable bin, it would likely be just as large, so perhaps all of those funds really are nothing more than a very large corporate cash register.

 Remember the words of Warren Buffett: You should be able to manage just fine and be perfectly content with your investments if the stock market were to close for five years.
-People often forget that prolonged stock market closures are not only possible, they have happened in the past.
+People often forget that prolonged stock market closures are not only possible, but they have also happened in the past.
 You shouldn’t require the funds in your investment accounts to survive.
-If you are living off of dividends, consider having the shares registered directly with the transfer agent or keeping the certificates in a safe deposit box so the dividend checks are mailed to you directly from the companies, leaving you unscathed as long as the companies in which you have an ownership stake continue to make their regular dividend payments (for more information read All About Dividends to see how they are established, who decides what is paid out to shareholders, and much more).

 Keep Emergency, Hidden Reserves